Implications of stochastic effects for primordial black hole production in ultra-slow-roll inflation: Stochastic formalism

 For the Bunch--Davies vacuum, the mode is initially described by the minimum uncertainty wave packet, for which $r_k=0$.
 As the mode stretches further outside the Hubble radius, the phase space probability distribution gets squeezed and $r_k$ grows.
 Because $n_{\vec k} \equiv \expval{\hat{c}^\dagger_{\vec{k}} \hat c_\vec{k}}{\psi_{\vec{k}}}=\ha [1+\cosh(2 r_k)]$, the condition $r_k\gg1$ corresponds to large occupation number $n_{\vec k} \gg 1$.
 For large $r_k$, the probability distribution covers a large region in phase space where the expectation values of the even powers of the fields are large compared to the expectation value of the commutator $[\hat{q}_{\vec{k}},\hat{p}_{\vec{k}}] = i$.
 Therefore, all relevant expectation values can be well approximated by a classical probability distribution.

 Importantly for the stochastic calculation, squeezing also makes the operators $\hat{q}_{\vec{k}}$ and $\hat{p}_{\vec{k}}$ highly correlated, so the field and momentum kicks become proportional to each other.
 This can be seen from the classical Gaussian probability distribution that reproduces the correlators \eqref{eq:r_in_QP}--\eqref{eq:r_in_QPIII}, together with $\langle\hat{q}_{\vec{k}}\rangle = \langle\hat{p}_{\vec{k}}\rangle = 0$.
+(This approach can be compared to analyses that use the Wigner function \cite{Kiefer:1998jk, Martin:2007bw, Kiefer:2008ku, Martin:2012ua, Grain:2019vnq}.)
 Dropping the subscript $\vec{k}$ to lighten the notation, the distribution is

 From \eqref{eq:r_in_QP}--\eqref{eq:r_in_QPIII}, the squeezing limit $r_k \to \infty$ corresponds to $\Sigma^2_{qp} \to \Sigma_{qq}\Sigma_{pp}$.
 In this limit, the distribution becomes

 The variables $q$ and $p$ become tightly correlated, and the phase space distribution is squeezed to the line $p = \sign(\Sigma_{qp})\sqrt{\frac{\Sigma_{pp}}{\Sigma_{qq}}}q$.
 This also applies to $\phi_\vec{k}$ and $\phi'_\vec{k}$ and the kicks, giving $\xi_\pi = \xi_\phi \Re \frac{\phi'_k}{\phi_k}$.\footnote{To see this, first note that in the squeezed limit $\Sigma^2_{qp} \to \Sigma_{qq}\Sigma_{pp}$, \eqref{eq:r_in_QP}--\eqref{eq:r_in_QPIII} give $|\Re (\phi_k^* \phi_k')| = |\phi_k^* \phi_k'|$.
 This is only possible if $\Re (\phi_k^* \phi_k') = \phi_k^* \phi_k'$, that is, $\phi_k^* \phi_k'$ is real.
 Then